lamuyz/st-segmentation-analysis-scripts/README.md

 ## Repository Structure

-- `methods/`: method-specific folders for scripts or notes
+- `methods/`: method-specific folders for scripts or notes, and tool-specific environment files
 - `scripts/`: shared analysis scripts and utilities
 - `docs/`: documentation for data and parameter notes
 - `example_results/`: small example outputs that are safe to share